via-balaena/Deep_Poo/README.md

 ## Debug collider view
 - Set `RAPIER_DEBUG_WIREFRAMES` in `src/lib.rs` to `true` to show collider wireframes (orange), or `false` to hide them.
 Rebuild/run after changing.

+## License
+This project is licensed under the GNU Affero General Public License v3.0.
+See `LICENSE` for full terms.
+For commercial licensing options, see `COMMERCIAL_LICENSE.md`.